So you bought (or grew) that gorgeous spaghetti squash and there it is on the counter. Now what?!

 - Line a baking sheet with parchment paper and set aside.

-- Slice both ends from squash and discard.
+- Slice both ends from the squash and discard.

-- Stand squash up on one of it’s cut ends and use a large knife to cut the squash in half lengthwise.
+- Stand the squash up on one of its cut ends and use a large chef’s knife to cut the squash in half lengthwise.

-- Scoop seeds and stringy insides out using a large spoon.
+- Scoop the seeds and stringy insides out using a large spoon.
+Sprinkle with salt.

-- Place squash cut-side down on baking sheet.
+- Place the squash cut-side down on the baking sheet.

-- Bake 30-40 minutes or until squash is tender.
-Baking time will depend on the size of your squash, larger squash requiring a longer cook time.
+- Bake 40-55 minutes or until the squash is tender.
+Baking time will depend on the size of your squash with larger squash requiring a longer cooking time.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.